DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Learn more about life as a teacher and the English education system

-Meet other non-UK teachers and trainees
+Meet other non-UK teachers and trainees and find information about English schools and teaching methods.

-### Why teach in England?
+### Why train to teach in England?

+Watch our video interviews with non-UK trainees who've successfully relocated to teach in England.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/owLXaeerFy8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>